smudge/decks/railsconf-2022/slides.md

 Photo by <a href="https://unsplash.com/@kellysikkema?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Kelly Sikkema</a> on <a href="https://unsplash.com/s/photos/notebook?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
 </div>

 <!--
 So next up, was the cadence of deployments.
-And we crossed this out too.
+And we crossed this out.
+And if you remember...
 -->

 ---